CBraeuninger/advanced_lane_finding/writeup.md

 We can now identifiy the lane lines and fit a 2nd order polynomial to them (`find_lane_lines`):

 1. We must first identify points on the bottom of the image where to start our search for lane line pixels.
 To do so we calculate the histogram of the binary image along the x-axis and then take the x-values of the points where this histogram has a maximum on the left and on the right half of the image.
 This corresponds to the approximate position of the lane lines (`find_starting_points`).
 2. We than search for non-zero pixels in a small window around the starting point.
-When we have found enough of those pixels, we shift the window upwards, centering it on the x-value corresponding to the maximum of the histogram previous histogram (`find_lane_pixels`).
+When we have found enough of those pixels, we shift the window upwards, centering it on the x-value corresponding to the maximum of the histogram of the previous image (`find_lane_pixels`).
 If we have already fitted a polynomial before (i.e. in the previous frame of the video), we can use this polynomial to center the windows (`search_around_poly`).
 3. In both cases, we fit a 2nd order polynomial to the detected points (`fit_polynomial`).
 	<figure class"image">
 		<img src="output_images/polynomial/test1-undist-hls-warped-poly.jpg"